Guided Walking at Glen Coe

 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
 There's no magic formula, but from our experience we use yellow for easy, orange for medium and red for hard.
 Challenger holidays require a high level of fitness and stamina.

-The dramatic landscapes of the Highlands offer some spectacular scenery – from magnificent peaks, ridges, and waterfalls to unspoilt islands and stunning seascapes.
+The dramatic landscapes of the Highlands offer spectacular scenery – magnificent peaks, ridges, and stunning seascapes.
+Our Guided Walking holidays at Glen Coe offer opportunities to climb many Munros (peaks over 3,000 feet, 900m) including Ben Nevis, Britain’s highest peak.

 Alltshellach is a fine Highland residence, situated on the dramatic shores of Loch Leven.
 With magnificent mountain views, excellent accommodation and a superb indoor pool, it is extremely popular with all outdoor enthusiasts.